Skip to main content

 Biodiversity is a shortened term for ‘biological diversity’.
 It means the richness and variety of all life on Earth.

 There is a twin crisis of declining biodiversity and the ongoing climate crisis.
-Biodiversity loss speeds up climate change and the changing climate feeds biodiversity loss.
+Biodiversity loss speeds up climate change.
+The changing climate feeds biodiversity loss.
 The natural environment is being degraded across much of our land and seascapes.
 Scotland has half the biodiversity it used to have.

 The Biodiversity Intactness Index measures biodiversity change.
 It uses abundance data on plants, fungi and animals worldwide.